eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 ```
 All non stack based version of cxx containers will not have constructors similar
 to the STL.
 The only provided constructor has one argument which specifies the
 type of allocator one would like to use for that container.
-If no argument is
+The default constructor
-provided the heap allocator will be used by default.
+shall construct a vector which has a capacity of 0.

 The constructors and operations defined in (#1) are added to support implicit
 conversion from the generic `cxx::vector`.
 It makes the following operations possible